austinhuang0131/mstdn-party-plus/docs/best-practices.md

 To prevent being seen as a "reply guy," consider:

 * Would your reply really be helpful to them?
-Would your reply really be helpful to a neutral third party?
+Would your reply really be seen as helpful to them by a neutral third party?
 Are you really acting in good faith?
 (See also [rule on harassment](rules.md#no-harassment).)
 * Check out the other replies of the post.
 Have the question already been answered?
 * Check out the other posts of the author.
 Do you really know more than them?
 * Have some humility.
 Do not assume that your opinion is superior to others.